xma711/notebook/software_engineering/docker/README.md

 CMD ["/usr/sbin/init"]
 ```

-to run this container, use command:
+To run this container, use command:
 docker run --privileged -ti -v /sys/fs/cgroup:/sys/fs/cgroup:ro image_name

-if encountered issue "Failed to get D-Bus connection: Operation not permitted",
+If encountered issue "Failed to get D-Bus connection: Operation not permitted",
 most likely it is because the image's default command is overridden.
-The default command is /usr/sbin/init, and if i run it as /bin/bash, this command won't be executed.
+The default command is /usr/sbin/init, and it is changed to /bin/bash, the command won't be executed.
 The correct way is to generate a new image with the loaded systemd files with the same default command.

 Another way to test is to docker run the image first, and log in to the container using "docker exec -ti container_id /bin/bash"
 and then add the service file and start it.

-(cannot do it the other way, i.e. start the image with /bin/bash and then run "/usr/sbin/init".
+(Cannot do it the other way, i.e. start the image with /bin/bash and then run "/usr/sbin/init".
 Otherwise there will be an error: "Trying to run as user instance, but the system has not been booted with systemd.")